ReeceM/h-bar/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

-### Security
+## Security

 If you discover any security related issues, please email zsh.rce@gmail.com instead of using the issue tracker.
+You can also use the [SECURITY](SECURITY.md) doc.

 ## Credits